Accountant BDO sees mergers in the sector speeding up

 “Within the next five years, we anticipate that the global consolidation of our profession will gather pace, leaving only two or three substantial mid-tier networks globally,” BDO Chief Executive Martin van Roekel told Reuters.

-The global accounting sector is dominated by the so-called Big Four firms, KPMG KPMG.UL, EY ERNY.UL, Deloitte DLTE.UL and PwC PWC.UL, with BDO and Grant Thornton leading the mid-tier pack.
+The global accounting sector is dominated by the so-called Big Four firms, KPMG, EY, Deloitte and PwC, with BDO and Grant Thornton leading the mid-tier pack.

 Van Roekel said the Big Four wouldn’t suddenly become the Big Five or Big Six as the gap between them and mid-tier firms would take years to close.